JeeErn/Decentralised_Prediction_Market/README.md

 <br />

 # Requirements
-In order to participate in the market activities, an Etherium wallet manager such as [Metamask](https://metamask.io) with sufficient Ether is required.
+In order to participate in the market activities, an Ethereum wallet manager such as [Metamask](https://metamask.io) with sufficient Ether is required.
 For developers looking for development requirements, see our [Development section](#Development).

 <br />